devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

     |       └── ...
     └── main.dart

-*Figure XXX: Possible Project File Structure*
+*Figure XXX: Possible Project Directory Structure*

+I would also recommend splitting up the ui directory into pages and widgets.
+This way you have the highest level of your interface in one place.
+Suri combines the repository and data directory into one, this also a perfectly valid option.

 ## Performance Pitfalls